ropensci/rrrpkg/README.md

 |- data/                # raw data, not changed once created
 |  +- my_data.csv       # data files in open formats such as TXT, CSV, TSV, etc.
 |
 |- analysis             # any programmatic code
-|  +- my_report.Rmd     # R markdown file with R code and narrative text interwoven
+|  +- my_report.Rmd     # R markdown file with narrative text interwoven with code chunks
+|  +- makefile          # builds a PDF/HTML/DOCX file from the Rmd, code, and data files
+|  +- scripts/          # code files (R, shell, etc.) used for data cleaning, analysis and visualisation
 |
 |- R                    #
-|  +- my_functions.R    # custom R functions that are used more than once in the project
+|  +- my_functions.R    # custom R functions that are used more than once throughout the project
 |
 |- man
 |  +- my_functions.Rd   # documentation for the R functions (auto-generated when using devtools)